In this Section

 There are no facilities for forwarding your mail from outside the College.
 Letters and packages received for students will be returned to the sender with the notification “No Student Mail Service.”
 Officially recognized student organizations may have mail sent to them in care of the Student Activities Office, Room D106H.

-The Office of Diversity and Inclusion helps ensure that all people who work, attend school, and use the College campuses are treated with respect and can pursue their endeavors without experiencing unlawful discrimination or undue impediments, barriers or obstacles.
-The Office monitors the implementation of the College’s nondiscrimination policies and coordinates educational opportunities and programs open to all.
+The Office of Equity, Diversity and Inclusion helps ensure that all people who work, attend school, and use the College campuses are treated with respect and can pursue their endeavors without experiencing unlawful discrimination or undue impediments, barriers or obstacles.
+The office monitors the implementation of the College’s nondiscrimination policies and coordinates educational opportunities and programs open to all.
 The Office is committed to inclusion, equal opportunity and freedom from sexual violence and harassment.

 - Compelling Conversations: This series sponsors high-profile speakers who visit classrooms; share lunch with faculty, staff, students and trustees; present a lecture and sign books for guests.
 Speakers have included Rosie Perez, Rubin “Hurricane” Carter, Michael Moore and Gloria Steinem.

 - The One Book Program: A faculty committee manages this popular “one read” program, and the Office of Diversity and Inclusion supports the committee’s efforts by bringing authors it selects to the campus.
 These writers have included Wes Moore, author of The Other Wes Moore; Sonia Nazario, author of Enrique’s Journey; and Firoozeh Dumas, author of Funny in Farsi.